davidhaller/roll/README.md

     [3] + 0 = 3
     [5, 6, 4, 2, 1, 6] - 1 = 23

+If you want bash-like command history controlled by your arrow keys, I recommend using `rlwrap`, which should be available through your distribution's package repository.

+    $ rlwrap roll

 ## Dependencies

-You will only need a recent Python 3 interpreter.
+You will only need a Python interpreter installed.
+No external dependencies required.